nschonni/healthvault-docs/healthvault/concepts/connectivity/drop-off-pick-up.md

 Drop-off pick-up (DOPU)
 =======================

 Drop-off and pick-up (DOPU) is a way for an application to send health data to a user without requiring a patient-facing user interface.
 It's a good choice for applications that don't have a user interface and want a one-time push of data to users.
-For an ongoing relationship with users, see <a href="patient-connect.md" id="PageContent_14092_2">Patient Connect</a>.
+For an ongoing relationship with users, see [Patient Connect](/healthvault/concepts/connectivity/patient-connect.md).

 For example, a lab may support sending results to HealthVault, but it doesn't have a website that allows users to log in and connect via the online web user approach.
 It's also not interested in establishing a connection with the user and exchanging data on an ongoing basis.
 In this case it can create a DOPU package containing the lab results and send it to HealthVault for the user to pick up.